AII4-0/.github/profile/README.md

-# .github
+# AI for Industry 4.0

-AI for Industry 4.0
+Description of our repositories.